Kkkdddww/weniv_blog/blog/[20240505]_[Quantum Algorithm #1]_[python]_[]_[Project]_[].md

 This is the algorithm that checks constant or balanced.
 As we talked before, if we measure 0, it's constant and measure 1, it's balanced.

 In this case, we consider function3 ( x').
 So, the result comes 'balanced'.

+This is all about **Deutsch's algorithm**.
+In this algorithm, the advantage is not that strong.
+Because classic is two measurement and quantum is one measurement. **Just one versus two.** Then, I will show you **Deutsch-Josza algorithm** that has more advantage.
+It's just **expansion** of Deutsch algorithm!